Resources for you

 It compares these predictions with new sensory input, updating its model of the world to help you respond quickly and adapt.
 It then creates the emotion (or feeling) you experience right now.

-Below here you will find video's with brilliant Minds expanding on how the brain works.
+Below here you will find video's with brilliant Minds expanding on how your brain works.

 Lisa Feldman Barrett, is among the top 0.1% most cited scientists in the world for her revolutionary research in psychology and neuroscience.